 Discontinuous (secondary) encopresis

 In the case of secondary, or discontinuous, encopresis, there has been sphincter control.
 This control has lasted at least 12 months.
-Primary encopresis is just as common as secondary.
+Primary encopresis is just as common as the secondary type.

-Depending on the moment of appearance of the encopritic episodes, we find diurnal or nocturnal encopresis.
-The daytime is much more frequent than the night.
+Depending on the moment of appearance of the encopresis episodes, we find diurnal or nocturnal encopresis.
+The daytime type is much more frequent than the night variety.

 Nocturnal encopresis, although not as frequent, is also a cause for concern for parents.
-In this case, the child cannot avoid defecating himself at night.
+In this case, the child cannot avoid defecating themself at night.

-However, there are also treatments available for encopresis, and they’re often very effective.
+However, there are also treatments available, and they’re often very effective.
 According to the Guide to Effective Psychological Treatments by Marino Pérez et al. (2010), we find two types of treatments for the disorder: those that are “probably effective” and those that are in the experimental phase.

 Probably effective treatments